Ballard HS Greenhouse Program

-Welcome to the Ballard High School Greenhouse
+The Ballard High School Greenhouse Sale!

-The greenhouse was built with donations from the BHS foundation and was originally spearheaded by Ballard teacher Toni Bukowski.
+The Ballard High School Greenhouse was built with donations from the Ballard High School foundation and was originally spearheaded by Ballard teacher Toni Bukowski.

+The greenhouse is now named after Mrs. B to honor her dedication to sustainability and making connections to the greater community by teaching students about plants.
+Ms. India Carlson took over the program over 16 years ago.
+The greenhouse program serves over 160 students per year and continues to grow.
 Current projects include a climate garden to monitor weather and its effect on plants, pollination studies, growing plants for use in the food science class, and studying native plants.

-Washington science teachers get creative during pandemic learning | Home Hydroponics
+Washington science teachers get creative during pandemic learning – Home Hydroponics

 “Every two weeks or so, Carlson, a botany and environmental horticulture teacher at Ballard High School, dons a mask and gloves, carts out trays of plants to the back of the school and awaits her students.